 Learn how to draw a great looking Chibi Han Solo from Star Wars with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Chibi Han Solo from Star Wars drawing.

 "Why you stuck-up, half-witted, scruffy-looking nerf herder!" - Princess Leia to Han Solo, Star Wars: The Empire Strikes Back